dantevasudevan/dantevasudevan.github.io/colleges.md

-Here are all the college portal links
+Here are all the college portal links to check admission.
 <br>
 <br>